-The actual users of the product, if it is in use and known, or otherwise the intended user groups of the product, shall be identified, for example, based on information provided by the manufacturer.
 Some products are aimed at specific segments of the population (e.g. related to income or age group), or could be in a family of related consumer products for different market sectors.
-The range of each user characteristic listed in ISO 20282-1:2006, Clause 7, expected to have a significant effect on ease of operation, shall be specified.
+The range of each user characteristic listed in ISO 20282-1:2006, Clause 7, expected to have a significant effect on ease of installation, shall be specified.

-EXAMPLE The user population of a mobile phone is expected to be 80 % English-speaking, 10 % French-speaking and 10 % speakers of other languages.
+EXAMPLE The user population of a mobile phone is expected to be 80 % English speaking, 10 % French speaking and 10 % other languages.
 It is assumed that all the users will have prior experience of using mobile phones to make phone calls.